ankschoubey/old-blog/_posts/2020-05-25-deciding-to-learn-a-new-programming-topic.md

 ***

-I try not to learn something just to add to resume or to list of things that just sound cool.
+I try not to learn something just to add to resume or to list of things that just sound cool (sometimes I do).

 I usually spend months deciding.

-YouTube videos and written articles are great help when deciding.
+YouTube videos and written articles have been great help when deciding.